Shipping Marijuana and THC Oil: The rules explained by South Florida drug defense attorney

 Can I get arrested for shipping weed?
 What if someone shipped weed to me and I didn’t know?
 Is it true that only one THC cartridge is a felony?
 I shipped weed once and now the police are calling me, what should I do?
 Can I get in trouble?

 If you buy marijuana in Colorado (which is perfectly legal), it cannot be brought back to Florida (making the transaction illegal).
 No matter to who or where the marijuana is shipped — to work, to a friend, maybe to a local business — the police are able to track who has sent and received the package.
-Because all marijuana use is illegal in Florida, you can get arrested for possessing it throughout the State, including Fort Lauderdale to Palm Beach.
+Because all marijuana use is illegal in Florida, you can get arrested for possessing it throughout the State, including Fort Lauderdale to Palm Beach, and may find yourself in need of a drug defense attorney and possibly even a federal attorney if you were found to have crossed into the state of Florida with Marijuana.

 Is Possession of THC Oil a Felony or Misdemeanor?